wayneIBM/vpc-on-classic/console-tutorial.md

 1. Enter a name for the instance, such as `my-instance`.
 1. Select the VPC that you created.
 1. In the **Location** field, select the zone in which to create the instance.
-1. Select an image (that is, operating system and version) such as Ubuntu Linux 16.04.
 1. To set the instance size, select one of the popular profiles or click **All profiles** to choose a different core and RAM combination that's most appropriate for your workload.
 1. Select an existing SSH key or add a new SSH key that will be used to access the virtual server instance.
 To add an SSH key, click **New key** and name the key.
 After you enter your previously generated public key value, click **Add SSH key**.